Fundamental group of Galois covers of degree 5 surfaces: Abstract

 \section{Abstract}

-{ Let $X$ be a surface of degree $5$, which is considered as a branch cover of $\mathbb{CP}^2$ with respect to a generic projection.
-The surface has a natural Galois cover with Galois group $S_n$.
-In this paper, we compute the fundamental groups of Galois covers of degree $5$ that degenerate to nice plane arrangements; each of them is a union of five planes such that no three planes meet in a line.
-As an application, we give a counter-example of a question of Liedtke \cite[Question\,3.4]{Li08}. }
+{ Let $X$ be an algebraic surface of degree $5$, which is considered as a branch cover of $\mathbb{CP}^2$ with respect to a generic projection.
+The surface has a natural Galois cover with Galois group $S_5$.
+In this paper, we deal with the fundamental groups of Galois covers of degree $5$ surfaces that degenerate to nice plane arrangements; each of them is a union of five planes such that no three planes meet in a line. }